cgaletzka/house-prices-eda-ml/README.md

 ## Results

-As a baseline, the XGB Regressor had a cross-validated RMSE of 0.131 and a test RMSE of 0.133.
-The stack regressor (i.e., ensemble) had a test RMSE of 0.1234 (top 15%)
+As a baseline, the XGB Regressor had a cross-validated RMSE of ~0.13.
+The final stack regressor had a test RMSE of ~0.12 (top 15%)

-To further improve model performance, the following can be done:
-- Add feature engineering, train on prediction confidence ratings, clip extreme values